-In was unclear what caught fire or what the extent of damage was.
-Video from a news helicopter showed the fire had apparently been extinguished, with firefighters and Tesla workers lingering around an open-air area with machinery that appeared to be under construction, away from the main building.
+Video from a news helicopter showed the fire had been extinguished, with firefighters and Tesla workers lingering around a roofed, open-air structure containing machinery, away from the main factory building.
 Light wisps of smoke were visible.

 The Fremont factory employs around 10,000 people, and produces Model S, Model 3, Model X and Model Y electric vehicles.